Hilary Cropper

-Dame Hilary Mary Cropper, DBE, FRSA, FBCS (née Trueman; 9 January 1941 – 26 December 2004) was a British businesswoman.
+Dame Hilary Mary Cropper (née Trueman; 9 January 1941 – 26 December 2004) was a British businesswoman.

 Early life

 Hilary Mary Trueman was born in Macclesfield on 9 January 1941, the daughter of Arnold Trueman and his wife Madeline Emily, née Sutton.
 In 1963, she married Peter John Cropper and they had three children: one son and two daughters.
 Cropper read mathematics at the University of Salford, graduating with a Bachelor of Science (BSc) degree, before joining an engineering company based in Trafford Park making turbines; she would later recall that there were only three women in a company dominated by men.
 This drew scrutiny of her work: she told an interviewer in 2002 that "If you weren't better than the average guy, you weren't going to get on", but she added "It kept you sharp".